raelovejoy/raelovejoy/README.md

 I’m Rae — a queer, neurodivergent generalist, curious human, and lifelong tinkerer.
 My work blends tech, philosophy, storytelling, and repair—exploring how systems function, feel, and fail, and what it takes to nurture ones worth keeping.

-My path weaves through Linux, self-hosting, solarpunk, IT support, DIY repair, and poetic frameworks for intelligence and liberation.
+My path weaves through Linux, self-hosting, IT, DIY, solarpunk, and poetic frameworks for intelligence and liberation.
 I value clarity, curiosity, and interconnection—and I’m here to co-create and document better patterns.

 ---